Verifying the Union of Manifolds Hypothesis for Image Data

 \section{Conclusions, limitations, and future work}

-\paragraph{Conclusion and broader impact} In this work, we have proposed the \emph{union of manifolds hypothesis}, which extends the standard manifold hypothesis \citep{bengio2013representation} to accommodate data of varying intrinsic dimension.
-We first support this hypothesis by showing that intrinsic dimensionality can vary widely across classes of standard image datasets.
-We also establish that classes with higher intrinsic dimension are harder to classify, refining the dataset-level result of \citet{pope2020intrinsic}.
+In this work, we empirically verified the union of manifolds hypothesis by showing that image datasets have multiple connected components whose intrinsic dimensions vary widely.
+We also establish uses of the union of manifolds hypothesis, showing that classes of higher intrinsic dimension are harder to classify and how this insight can be used to improve classification accuracy.
 We anticipate that the broader deep learning community will further unlock the potential of the union of manifolds hypothesis for both understanding natural data and discovering empirical improvements.